wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 ## Why Salesforce? #

-Companies that implement Salesforce CRM see improvement in sales of 30% because Salesforce provides a data collection system to implement a disciplined approach to selling.
-Data collection also enables Sales Managers to make decisions based on facts.

    * Being on the cloud, all data in one place to do work, enabling teamwork globally
    * Highly scalable without effort
+   <br /><br />
+Companies that implement Salesforce CRM see improvement in sales of 30% because Salesforce provides a data collection system to implement a <strong>disciplined</strong> approach to selling.

+   * Mobile "Salesforce1" apps
    * Integrations with Gmail, other systems
+   * "Web-to-Lead" automatically sends web form fills directly into Lead records in Salesforce.
    <br /><br />
+Data collection also enables Sales Managers to make decisions based on facts.
+   * Calculation of how much is in each part of the sales funnel
+   * Since the status of each opportunity
+   * Campaigns returns analysis
+   <br /><br />
 For end-users, get away from:

+   * Waiting for approvals because Salesforce does relentless follow-up
    * Reliance on spreadsheets and Access databases
    * Collaboration via email (new people joining can't get to conversation history)
    * Data on local file directories (not accessible by others)